unicode-org/icu/docs/userguide/unicode.md

     ASCII-based, byte-oriented APIs and protocols.
 A character is stored with 1, 2, 3, or 4 bytes.

-3. UTF-32 is the simplest but most memory-intensive encoding form: It uses one 32-bit integer per Unicode character.
+3. UTF-32 is the simplest, but most memory-intensive encoding form: It uses one 32-bit integer per Unicode character.

 4. SCSU is an encoding scheme that provides a simple compression of Unicode text.
 It is designed only for input and output, not for internal use.

 ICU uses UTF-16 internally.
-ICU 2.0 fully supports supplementary characters (with code points 1000016..10FFFF16.
+ICU 2.0 fully supports supplementary characters (with code points 10000<sub>16</sub>..10FFFF<sub>16</sub>).
 Older versions of ICU provided only partial support for supplementary characters.

 For input/output, character encoding schemes define a byte serialization of text.
-UTF-8 is itself both an encoding form and an encoding scheme because it is byte-based.
+UTF-8 is itself both an encoding form, and an encoding scheme because it is byte-based.
 For each of UTF-16 and UTF-32, there are two variants defined: one that serializes the code units in big-endian byte order (most significant byte first), and one that serializes the code units in little-endian byte order